 Windows Server 2008 R2 End of Life occurred January 13, 2015, which means the end of mainstream support.
+See the updated version of this blog called Windows Server 2008 End of Life and What it Means for Me.
 This obsolescence includes the Windows Server 2008 datacenter, enterprise, standard and Hyper-V platforms.
 Continuing to use obsolete software could entail security and infrastructure vulnerabilities for your data center or corporate network.
 As any holes discovered would not be patched, and could be exploited.
 So, will you upgrade your OS?
 It may be an opportunity to switch to another OS like VMware, or Linux.
 If you do upgrade the software, what kind of hardware upgrades will that entail?
 Virtualization tends to require large memory upgrades, and requires like processors across a server cluster.

 Hardware Considerations for Windows Server 2008 R2 End of Life

 Do you upgrade components, or the systems entirely?
 Depending on capital considerations, you may want to replace whole systems.
 Next generation servers use less power, generate less heat, and occupy less space.
 So the savings from utilities and colocation real estate may make a total replacement more competitive.
 Maybe the Windows Server 2008 R2 End of Life is good, maybe it will prompt a positive change in your infrastructure.
 Revisiting the component upgrade strategy, there are a few things to consider.